HemmeligOrg/Hemmelig.app/README.md

 - Self-hosted version.
 Keywords: Regulatory compliance
 - CLI Support
 - Using Prisma with SQLite
+- User account
+- - Expiration time upgraded to 14 and 28 days
+- - File upload
+- - List and delete secrets
 - Admin settings
 - - Disable user registration / sign in
 - - Set Hemmelig to be in read only mode by non admin users